 Day 27 - Aphrodisiacs

-"Now, according to my calculations, the genetic feasibility of successful precreation between human and mutant turtle is astronomically low.”
+"Now, according to my calculations, the genetic feasibility of successful procreation between human and mutant turtle is astronomically low.”

 “Astronomically low,” repeated Dani.
 “But not impossible… Right?”